5.0 out of 5 starsHigh-Quality Analysis of Seminal Novel

 Why You Should Buy, Read, & Study Emre’s Reference Guides & Essay Books

 Emre’s Reference Guides will help you understand Ayn Rand’s fiction more accurately.
 By helping you locate information from “The Fountainhead,” “Anthem,” “We the Living,” and “Atlas Shrugged,” more easily.
 Specifically, their characters, scenes, buildings, locations, newspapers, groups, officials, institutions, organizations, and more, in an easily understandable format.
 With indexes, tables, biographies, glossaries, and original analysis.
 Thus, making it easier for people to find the data they are looking for.
-Since, Emre’s reference guides organize and condense almost all information in Rand’s books.
+Since, Emre’s reference guides organize and condense almost all information from Rand’s books.

 Emre’s Essay Books will help you clarify AR’s books.
 Since, his literary criticism focuses on what happens inside of AR’s novels, not what people think outside of them.
 So, that instead of arguing by declaration, without proof, or arguing from authority, without evidence, Emre’s books marshal and position book facts to prove a satisfying interpretive argument.
 From a text-centric line of reasoning, not a context-centric method of argumentation.
 Because Emre pulls his theses more out of specific book facts, and less out of other people’s knowledge.
 Ultimately, making Emre’s analysis objectively verifiable.
 Since, people can confirm Emre’s claims by referring to AR’s books.
 This, ultimately, is how Emre initiates and sustains logical reasoning on the main content of AR’s novels’, only using valid secondary research, once in a while, to prove his theses.

 In other words, because Emre presents a radically original new look on well-worn material that intellectually contributes to Objectivism, scholars may like Emre’s essays on AR’s fiction.
 Because his writings present an original take on AR’s books.
 Perhaps, prompting some scholars to modify, enhance, even rethink, their intellectual positions on Rand’s novels.
 Since, Emre’s unique essays convey new lines of original analysis.
 So, that scholars who are tired of reading the shared, overused, ideas of conventional intellectuals may be invigorated by Emre’s refreshing essays.

-Also, since Emre’s essays are governed by an all-controlling thesis as the basis for

-outside scholarship, and Emre’s own thinking, to illuminate AR’s fiction.
 Thus, because Emre’s essays ask new questions and provide new answers—instead of just writing about things that have been written about before—it does not just topic-cover as some of AR criticism does.

+Also, since Emre’s essays are governed by an all-controlling thesis as the basis for selection, they prove one theme, and only one theme, per essay.
+Referencing book facts, outside scholarship, and Emre’s own thinking, to illuminate AR’s fiction.

-Also, because Emre’s essays are highly structured, from start-to-finish, with unique theses; orienting introductions; clarifying footnotes; vivid pictures; and searchable indexes; all parts of Emre’s books work together to seamlessly convey one point.
+Further, because Emre’s essays are highly structured, from start-to-finish, with unique theses; orienting introductions; clarifying footnotes; vivid pictures; and searchable indexes; all parts of Emre’s books work together to seamlessly convey one point.
 With unified paragraphs, logical flow, relevant content, and topical sentences.

 This, ultimately, is why Emre’s essay books will help you understand specific themes in Ayn Rand’s fiction, from a succinct viewpoint.
 Since, his criticism not only use precise words to convey exact thoughts but also because Emre varies the lengths of his paragraphs, uses sentences that logically continue what he wrote before, and uses a condensed economy-of-words to express his views.